 Alpha is an experimental phase.
 It's an opportunity to check if you are building the right thing, before you go ahead and start building a working service.

-It’s the second stage of the service design and delivery process.
-During Alpha, you test the hypothesis you formulated in Discovery.
-You build prototypes in code and explore different ways of meeting your users’ needs.
+It's the second stage of the service design and delivery process.
+During Alpha, you test the hypothesis you formulated in the Discovery phase.
+You build prototypes in code and explore different ways of meeting your users' needs.

 The aim of user research in Alpha is to improve the team's understanding of users and their needs.
 You test different design ideas and prototypes, and learn how to develop a solution that helps users achieve their goal.